kannansuresh/jekyll-blog-archive-workflow/README.md

     - `archive-tags.html`
     - `archive-years.html`

 > Sample layouts and files are present in the folder `blog-files` of this repository.
-If you are using it make sure to include file from `_includes` folder too.
+If you are using it make sure to include a file from `_includes` folder too.

 ## 2. Setup a new action